ballerina-platform/ballerina-dev-website/learn/guides/asyncapi-tool.md

 ### Publish to Ballerina Central

-For instrcutions on how to publish this as a library, see [Publish packages to Ballerina Central](/learn/publish-packages-to-ballerina-central/).
+For instructions on how to publish this as a library, see [Publish packages to Ballerina Central](/learn/publish-packages-to-ballerina-central/).

-The below are some example libraries generated using the tool.
+Below are some example libraries generated using the tool.

 | Library | AsyncAPI specification                                                                         | Generated and modified code                                                       | Published library                                      |
 |---------|------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------|--------------------------------------------------------|